Kuly14/Huff-Arrays/README.md

-# Dynamic Array In Huff
+# Dynamic Arrays In Huff

 This repo shows how to use dynamic arrays in Huff.